Anne Spencer: Legacy

-Anne Spencer died at the age of 93 on July 27, 1975, and is buried in a family plot at Forest Hills Cemetery, Lynchburg alongside her husband Edward, who died in 1964.
+Anne Spencer died at the age of 93 on July 27, 1975, and is buried in a family plot at Forest Hills Cemetery, Lynchburg, alongside her husband Edward, who died in 1964.
 In 2016, the Library of Virginia and Dominion Power honored her as one of the Strong Men and Women in Virginia History.

 The Lynchburg home in which Anne Spencer lived and worked is now a museum, the Anne Spencer House and Garden Museum.
 The Anne Spencer House and Garden Museum is dedicated to preserving her legacy and connection to the Harlem Renaissance.
 A celebrated gardener during her lifetime, Anne's garden was inextricably woven into her life and provided inspiration for much of her poetry.
 A garden house, the one-room retreat, called Edankraal, where Anne did much of her writing, is also part of the property.
 Anne Spencer's papers, related family papers, and books from her personal library all reside at the Albert and Shirley Small Special Collections Library at the University of Virginia.
 Some of Anne Spencer's personal correspondence with James Weldon Johnson, specifically selected by her, are part of the James Weldon Johnson Memorial Collection at the Beinecke Rare Books and Manuscripts Library at Yale University.

 Much of her poetry was deeply connected to her garden.
 She used her garden and the plants she grew there symbolically in many of her poems, among them, "Grapes, Still Life."
 One of her most influential works was "White Things", though it was not republished in her lifetime after its initial appearance in The Crisis.
-Nevertheless, its impact was such that Keith Clark, in Notable Black American Women, referred to it as "the quintessential 'protest' poem."
-Still poetically active up to her death in 1975, Anne Spencer wrote one of her most evocative poems, titled for that same year, "1975."
+Nevertheless, its impact was such that Keith Clark, in Notable Black American Women, referred to it as "the quintessential 'protest' poem".
+Still poetically active up to her death in 1975, Anne Spencer wrote one of her most evocative poems, titled for that same year, "1975".

 In 2019, the United States Postal Service announced that Spencer would be featured on a 2020 Forever stamp honoring figures of the Harlem Renaissance.
 Others in the quartet include writer Alain Locke; novelist Nella Larsen; and historian Arturo Alfonso Schomburg.

+On May 4, 2025, a biographical documentary of Anne Spencer, entitled Earth, I Thank You — produced by the Garden Conservancy — premiered at the Smithsonian Institution's Museum of African American History and Culture.
+It featured the importance of Spencer's Garden, Edenkraal, as her personal creative space and studio, as well as being a meeting place for notable 20th-century African-American luminaries, such as Langston Hughes, Zora Neale Hurston, James Weldon Johnson, George Washington Carver, W. E. B. Du Bois, Thurgood Marshall, and Martin Luther King.